CA Portal Blog Upto 20% Off on CA Firm Website Design

 #9.
 Organisational Accounting Systems

 Accountants must maintain organization throughout their operations and activities.
-In many cases, their job is time-sensitive and must comply with deadlines that are beyond their control.
+In many cases, their job is time-sensitive and they must comply with deadlines that are beyond their control.
 They help to lessen company risks by staying on top of their job and being structured.

 #10.
 Critical Thinking Importance in Accounting